Harvey's Rain Totals Will Be 'Beyond Anything Experienced' In Texas

 “Local rainfall amounts of 50 inches would exceed any previous Texas rainfall record.
 The breadth and intensity of this rainfall are beyond anything experienced before.
 Catastrophic flooding is now underway and expected to continue for days.”

 The Weather Channel reports that some areas of Texas have already been inundated with 27 inches of precipitation, which has overtaken Houston streets, flooding newsrooms and nearby communities like Dickinson.
-If totals do indeed reach 50 inches, this would break the 1978 Atlantic tropical cyclone rainfall record of Tropical Storm Amelia, which dumped 48 inches of rain in isolated areas.
+If totals do indeed reach 50 inches, this would break the 1978 Atlantic tropical cyclone rainfall record of Tropical Storm Amelia that dumped 48 inches of rain in isolated areas.

 CNN reports that Dallas has announced plans to open (on Tuesday) its Kay Bailey Hutchison Convention Center up as a “mega-shelter” for 5,000 evacuees.
 Meanwhile, authorities are warning residents of the the hard-hit areas of Rockwell and Corpus Christi, which received the brunt of the storm’s landfall, not to return to their homes anytime soon.
 Rockwell, especially, is considered to be uninhabitable, a state that could continue for months.
 In Houston, schools will be closed for the entire week, and two major airports — George Bush Intercontinental and William P. Hobby — are shuttered until further notice.